nordic-rse/nordic-rse.github.io/content/events/seminar-series/_index.md

 We will publish upcoming seminar topics and abstracts here as soon as they are confirmed.
 You can see topics in planning and add your own suggestions on our [Issues page](https://github.com/nordic-rse/nordic-rse.github.io/issues).

+**Currently on Summer break** we will be back in Autumn 2022.
+Meanwhile, make sure to check the [seminar series playlist](https://www.youtube.com/playlist?list=PLftRaVXG5xM4zRcUKZUAPOiBqhSlZ91kl) with all the past talks.
 ---

 ## Past seminars